Paolo Renda: Biography

 Renda was born on September 10, 1939, in Cattolica Eraclea, Sicily.
-He immigrated to Canada in 1954 and married Vito Rizzuto's sister Maria on September 5, 1964.
+He came from an important Mafia clan as his father, Calogero Renda, was married to Domenica Manno, the daughter of a locally powerful Mafia boss.
+Calogero Renda was a cousin to Vito Rizzuto Sr., the father of Nicolo Rizzuto, who was murdered in the United States in 1933.
+The elder Renda had moved with the elder Rizzuto to New York in 1924, but then went to Argentina and returned to Italy in 1936 where he married Domenica.
+Paolo immigrated to Canada in 1954 and married Vito Rizzuto's sister Maria on September 5, 1964.
+The same year, he became a Canadian citizen.
 In 1972, Renda was sentenced to four years for conspiring to commit arson of his hair salon in Boucherville in 1968 with the intention of defrauding insurers; he served two years and nine months of the sentence.
-Shortly after the murder of Paolo Violi in 1978, an arrest warrant was issued for Renda, who subsequently fled to Venezuela but returned to Montreal when the warrant was dismissed.
-He then became a consigliere for the Rizzuto family.